zanematthew/inline-ajax-comments/readme.txt

 === Features ===
 * Single line textarea
+* Auto expanding textarea
 * AJAX submitted comments
 * AJAX loaded comments
+* Admin settings for additional styling

 == Installation ==

 1. Install the plugin via WordPress or download and upload the plugin to the `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==